sanketsonawane98/REST_API/readme.txt

-4-> when we make a POST request through post man to https://restapi-7gw2.onrender.com/blogs and add our jwt token in headers in Authorization field ex.(Authorization:Bearer  token) [NOTE bearer should be there in front of token] and providing data in json ex({"title":"My College","content": "IIITDM"}) this will add new blog to our database [NOTE :only authorized users with jwt token can do this operation]
+4-> when we make a POST request through post man to https://restapi-7gw2.onrender.com/blogs and add our jwt token in headers in Authorization field ex.(Authorization:Bearer  token) [NOTE bearer should be there in front of token] and providing data in json ex({"title":"My College","content": "VIIT"}) this will add new blog to our database [NOTE :only authorized users with jwt token can do this operation]